Viktor Chebrikov: Life and career

-Following a brief period under Konstantin Chernenko, Chebrikov was appointed Chairman of the KGB under Mikhail Gorbachev.
 Through information supplied by American spy Aldrich Ames, Chebrikov was able to dismantle the network of CIA operatives in his country.
 Chebrikov was highly respected for his skills among his American counterparts; according to Kenneth E. deGraffenreid, the senior White House intelligence official in the Ronald Reagan administration: "One has to say that Chebrikov's term as KGB chief was the heyday of the KGB in terms of foreign intelligence.
-In terms of intelligence production -spies, and dishing the Americans on the secrets- they were going strong right up to the end.
+In terms of intelligence production—spies, and dishing the Americans on the secrets—they were going strong right up to the end.
 We uncovered 80 spies during those years.
 These guys were on the make, and there was no question about their influence."

 Work in the Committee for State Security

 As Chairman of the KGB of the USSR, Chebrikov became known primarily as the initiator of the investigation of the "Uzbek case" about high levels of corruption in Uzbekistan, which resulted in the sudden death of the first secretary of the Central Committee of the Communist Party of Uzbekistan and candidate for membership in the Politburo of the Central Committee of the CPSU Sharof Rashidov, arrests of dozens of high-ranking leaders of Uzbekistan.
 Some other high-ranking corrupt officials were exposed and convicted (up to capital punishment).
 Also, in the period 1983-1986, almost all known dissidents were arrested or expelled from the Union of Soviet Socialist Republics, which led to paralysis of the dissident movement.

 However, Chebrikov sided with officials such as Yegor Ligachyov who believed Gorbachev's glasnost and perestroika reforms were being implemented too quickly.
 After the 19th Communist Party Conference confirmed the party's support for Gorbachev's reforms, officials who had opposed them were dismissed from office in the autumn of 1988.
 An October 1988 extraordinary session of the Supreme Soviet, which had been granted more power by the conference, dismissed Chebrikov as KGB Chairman and replaced him with General Vladimir Kryuchkov.